Ashutoshx7/RepoLens-/README.md

 > **The Ultimate Repository Intelligence Suite.**

-Git-Pulse combines the powerful activity tracking of **GSoC-Spy** with the architectural insights of **Repo-Gist** into a single, cohesive, and beautiful application.
+RepoLens combines the powerful activity tracking of **GSoC-Spy** with the architectural insights of **Repo-Gist** into a single, cohesive, and beautiful application.

 ## ✨ Features